Skip to content

 template_dir = os.path.abspath(os.path.dirname(__file__))

-template_filename = os.path.join(template_dir, path)
+template_filename = os.path.realpath(os.path.join(template_dir, path))

-# open template file and return content
+# read and return the template file content

 with open(template_filename, mode="r", encoding="utf-8") as f:

-return f.read()
+return content

-ttp_templates.list_templates(pattern: str = '*') -> dict
+ttp_templates.list_templates(pattern: str = '*') -> Dict

 Parameters: